KHS-Robotics/Demon-Slacker/README.md

 Automatically notify your team about an update to the FRC game manual on Slack using Amazon S3 and Lambda.

 ## How To Get It Working For Your Team As Is.
+1. Run `npm install` to install the necessary dependencies.

-1. Install and setup AWS CLI:
+2. Install and setup AWS CLI:
 ```
 # Install AWS CLI
 pip install awscli

-# Configure AWS on your machine
+# Configure AWS if you do not have your
+# AWS_ACCESS_KEY_ID or AWS_SECRET_ACCESS_KEY
+# environment variable set on your machine.
 aws configure

 # Get your IAM user to make sure aws configure worked
+# and/or your environment variables are set correctly.
 aws iam get-user
 ```

-2. Install and setup Serverless
+3. Install and setup Serverless
 ```
 # Install Serverless CLI
 npm install -g serverless